1903-S Liberty Head Double Eagle : A Collector’s Guide

 Obverse:

-See also 1968 Lincoln Memorial Cent : A Collector’s Guide
+See also 1924-S Peace Dollar : A Collector's Guide

 As the one-time largest circulating denomination in the United States, the double eagle makes quite the artistic statement.
 The obverse features a stoic left-facing profile portrait of Lady Liberty wearing a coronet inscribed with the word LIBERTY.
 Her hair is held up in a knot, with curling locks falling down the back of her neck.
 Encircling the bust are 13 six-pointed stars representing the 13 original colonies.
 The date 1903 appears below the truncation.